 “I’m not good enough.”
 Ask yourself, why am I not good enough?
 Just because a narcissistic person is not worthy of you, does not mean you’re not worthy.
 Look again for things you have achieved, people you’ve tried to help even if they sank you.
 Set your small tasks and prove to yourself; you can do them.
 Little goals add up every day, people can feel not good enough even when they haven’t had a narcissistic relationship, yet the narcissist will use this insecurity against people to make themselves feel better and make you feel worse, you are good enough, find those good qualities within.

 “I’m insecure.”
-Ask yourself, why am I insecure, most likely you were listening to and spoke up about your instincts which were true, to get gaslighted, it’s not insecurities when people are doing the very thing you fear and denying it to you, that’s the reality.
+Ask yourself, why am I insecure? most likely you were listening to and spoke up about your instincts which were true, to get gaslighted, it’s not insecurities when people are doing the very thing you fear and denying it to you, that’s the reality.
 Learning who you are and who you want to be, real insecurities are things like, worrying you don’t fit in, which most good people do.
 When you open up to the right people, you’ll often find they feel the same and will want to lift you up, just like you want to lift others up, narcissistic people use this against people and make you feel worse about yourself to isolate you.
 Fear of failure is another real insecurity most people have, and another where narcissistic people and those afraid to fail within themselves.
-Face the fear and do what’s right for you, most successful person has failed at some point, to fail is just your first attempt in learning.
+Face the fear and do what’s right for you, many successful people have failed at some point, to fail is just your first attempt in learning.
 Speak up for you, say how you feel, if people don’t like you, they are the ones with the issue, and all good people will understand you and no doubt had similar feelings at some point in their lives.

 “I’m a bad person.”
 Ask yourself, why am I a bad person?
 Reactive abuse, choices you made, if you look back, either the narcissist pushed your buttons, or you made a choice at that moment with good intentions.